Ajatar: Description

 In Finnish folklore Ajatar is an evil female spirit.
-She is described as having "hair-plait reached to her heels and whose breasts hung down to her knees" similar to the Swedish Skogsnufva, Danish 'seawoman', or the wildfraulein of the eifel.
+She is described as having "hair-plait reached to her heels and whose breasts hung down to her knees" similar to the Swedish Skogsrå, Danish 'seawoman', or the wildfraulein of the eifel.
 Through her connections with Hiisi and Lempo, she is said to spread disease and pestilence.
 She is closely associated with serpents, and is often depicted in modern art as a dragon or half-humanoid and serpentine figure.

 Ajattara has been connected to the word hattara, which could mean a cloud, but was also listed by Christfried Ganander as an evil being or a witch, just like Ajattara, which Ganander wrote meant a nightmare in 1789.
 Daniel Juslenius called Ajattara an evil witch and a forest troll.
 According to Christian Erici Lencqvist, Ajattara is a female evil forest haltija, who is scary and fast and drives people astray.
 Eemil Nestor Setälä demonstrated that Ajattara might appear in Western Finnish runic songs as Aattara in the origin of snakes: the snake is "a twig in Aattara's fence".
 In runic songs from Muonio and Enontekiö, the name Ajaster(i) appears as another name for Syöjätär and one who injures people by shooting.